HomeSafe Driving School

 Why Choose HomeSafe Driving School

 Supported by the findings and solutions found in IIHS research (see report below) and the clear need in our society to do something different, we are offering more than the typical driver's education program.
 Our approach is to intervene as highly trained instructors who focus on strong visual habits, solid vehicle control, and developing the attitude skills crucial for creating safer drivers.
 These instructors are trained far beyond the DMV minimum requirements for driving schools.
 Our staff is well educated and has extraordinary life and driving experience.
 We use step-by-step methods, demonstration, a range of problem solving techniques, Socratic methodology, and culture changing technology commonly used in organizations and families.
-We combine these techniques with factors listed in research that have shown measurable results including parent involvement, extended classroom, and extra on-street lessons.
+We combine these techniques with factors listed in research that have shown measurable results including parent involvement, and extra on-street lessons.
 We also work with the students who have clearly not made the progress necessary for safe driving and create strategies that involve the parents and students.

 Why Traditional Driver Education Does Not Produce Safe Drivers

 In April 2009, The Department of Transportation National Highway Traffic Safety Administration commissioned a study that concludes, "scientific evaluations do not support driver education as a mechanism for reducing crashes ."
 We Know the Causes, the behaviors that contribute to teen-related crashes are well documented.
 Inexperience and immaturity are connected with peer pressure, that fuel poor attitudes that drive too fast, drive while impaired, ignore seat belts, don’t pay attention, drive sleepy, and drive at night, aggravating this problem (NHTSA Website, Teen Drivers).